Graduate Portrait Daniel Haas EY Stuttgart

 Daniel Haas, Consultant for FM & Real Estate Advisor, Ernst & Young Real Estate GmbH

-- 18 years of age: Commercial vocational baccalaureate
+- 18 years: Commercial vocational baccalaureate

 - Why did you choose the FM Master’s programme at the ZHAW in Switzerland?
 What were the main factors that influenced your decision?